 Government Code Section 65905 requires that a public hearing be held when a planning commission considers an application for a variance or conditional use permit, a proposed revocation or modification of a variance or use permit, or an appeal from the action taken on any of those applications.
-This Section also requires that notice of said public hearing be provided pursuant to Government Code Section 65091, which states that "the notice of the hearing shall be mailed or delivered at least 10 days prior to the hearing to all owners of real property as shown on the latest equalized assessment roll within 300 feet of the real property that is the subject of substantial amount of the Project Areas (661 parcels or 54% of the Project Areas) are subject to the adverse effects of external obsolescence and that this blight is significant.
+This Section also requires that notice of said public hearing be provided pursuant to Government Code Section 65091, which states that "the notice of the hearing shall be mailed or delivered at least 10 days prior to the hearing to all owners of real property as shown on the latest equalized assessment roll within 300 feet of the real property that is the subject of the hearing."